 One of the most glaring issues in the Giudice case centered on the fact that Joe Giudice reportedly failed to file a tax return on nearly $1 million in income earned between 2004 and 2008.
 If you’ve crunched the numbers and find out that you owe taxes, you can’t just skip out on filing a return.
 Once the tax filing deadline passes, the IRS starts piling on the penalties for what you owe.

 The failure-to-file penalty starts off at 5 percent of the total tax due and it accumulates for every month or partial month your return is late, up to a maximum of 25 percent.
 There’s also a separate failure-to-pay penalty of 0.5 percent that begins racking up.
 This penalty offsets the one for late filing but altogether, you could still end up having to fork over penalties totaling 47.5 percent of your original tax bill.
-On top of all that, you’ll also get stuck paying interest on the debt.
+On top of all that, you’ll also get stuck paying interest on the liability.

 Even if you don’t owe and you’ve got some money coming back to you, it doesn’t mean you can afford to put off filing.
 The IRS gives you three years from the tax deadline to get your return in and claim your cash.
 You won’t owe any penalties in this situation but if you drag your feet for too long, you run the risk of forfeiting your refund altogether.